Diverse communities behave like typical random ecosystems: Model setup

 \subsection{Alternative Models used in Appendix}

-To test the generality of our results, we also simulated more complicated variants of the consumer resource model (see Figure \ref{dynamics}).
+To test the generality of our results, we also simulated more complicated variants of the consumer resource model (see Figure \ref{dynamics} and Appendix \ref{linearSusceptibilities}).
 First, we simulated a consumer resource model with linear resource dynamics \cite{cui2019effect}:

 In this model resources are supplied externally at a rate rather than described by a logistic growth.
 This small change in resource dynamics can significantly change the ecosystem properties because it prevents resources from going extinct in the steady state.
 In the simulations, we set $M=100$, $\mu=1$, $\kappa=1$, $\sigma_\kappa=0.1$ , $m=0.1$ and $\sigma_m=0.01$ and each data point is averaged from 1000 independent realizations.